 Extractions involve the removal of a tooth or teeth from the mouth.
 Some reasons for removing teeth include tooth decay, an impacted wisdom tooth or overcrowding.
 For aesthetic purposes, a tooth or even multiple teeth are removed to create space.
 It’s also useful for alignment in orthodontic procedures such as getting braces to align the teeth.

 Sometimes, for reasons beyond one’s control, the jaw grows misaligned.
 This can lead to speech problems, sleep apnea, facial disfiguration, and other problems that are associated with chewing.
 To correct this issue, a set of X-rays will have to be taken in order to determine how to approach the jaw during surgery.
 Computer visual imaging may also be used to show how the jaw will look after surgery is complete.
 Corrective jaw surgery moves the jaw and teeth into more suitable positions and improves the patient’s overall appearance.

 To determine if oral surgery is the best option for you, you should consult a dentist who specializes in cosmetic oral surgery.
 A cosmetic dental professional will be able to fully assess your case and advise you on your next steps.

 If you still have unanswered questions, reach out to us today.
 We’re always happy to assist in maintaining a healthy smile!

 Are you considering aesthetic treatments in the Temple Terrace area?
-Get more information at https://www.beltrandentalsurgery.com.
+Click here to get more information.

 Check out what others are saying about our dental services on Yelp: Oral Surgery.